jeromecoupe/webstoemp/_posts/2017-04-08-loss-tears-smiles.md

 ## A first taste

-My first experience with loss started 8 months ago, when a 17 years relationship ended abruptly.
+My first experience with loss started last June, when a 17 years relationship ended abruptly.
 The women I loved left me to try something new.
 We were very civil about it and we both remain nice to each other but, the span of only four weeks in which it happened, and the impact it had in all the sectors of my life left me dizzy, confused and with a feeling of emptiness and absurdity I have rarely ever felt.

 As "the Dude" would put it, "[the rug that really tied the room together](https://www.youtube.com/watch?v=4Wu598ENenk)" was gone.
 The void that replaced it became my new companion.
 At first I hated it, with a passion.
 My reaction was to fight it with whatever I could find: work, beers, parties, girls, etc. I filled my life with anything that would keep the void at bay.
 After 3 or 4 months of this regimen, I was toast.
 I was barely able to function properly anymore and my sleeping patterns were messier than ever.